What is the Difference Between CRM and eCRM ?

 Key Components of CRM

-1. Contact Management: Storing and managing customer contact information.
+• Contact Management: Stores and manages customer contact details.

-3. Customer Service: Managing and improving customer support services.
+• Customer Support: Coordinates and improves customer support services.

-4. Marketing Automation: Streamlining marketing processes and campaigns.
+• Marketing Automation: Automates marketing procedures and campaigns.

 Benefits of CRM for Businesses